 What is Dublin Inquirer?

-We're an independent website and monthly newspaper based in Dublin, Ireland.
-We're dedicated to original local journalism and stories you can't get anywhere else, whether that means council coverage, housing and homelessness, transport, arts and culture, or food.
+Dublin Inquirer is an independent website and monthly newspaper based in Dublin, Ireland.
+It's dedicated to original local journalism, whether that means council coverage, housing and homelessness, transport, arts and culture, or food.

-Importantly, we're primarily supported by readers, rather than advertisers.
-If you value independent journalism and would like to support us – which we would be really grateful for – you can learn more about subscriptions on our website.
+Importantly, it's primarily funded by readers, rather than advertisers.
+If you value independent journalism and would like to support it, you can learn more about subscriptions on the website.